 "Is this really your homework, William?" asked Mr. Tom.
+"No," confessed the guilty student.

 To the realisation of everyone, the golden rule had been broken.
 William must now take the punishment.

 "Please come with me, William," said Mr. Tom.
 William stepped forward.